jiahujiahu/Covid-19-World-Pattern-Analysis/README.md

-# Covid-19-World-Pattern-Analysis
+# Covid-19 World Pattern Analysis

-Used R to create data visualizations for world pattern for confirmed, death, and recover cases
+This project focuses on analyzing the global patterns of confirmed, death, and recovered cases of Covid-19 using R. The goal is to create informative and visually appealing data visualizations to gain insights into the spread and impact of the virus worldwide.